 Next meeting: Monday 18th May 2015

 We had our first meeting on 15th September 2008.
-We have regular meetings advertised on this website (currently bi-monthly).
+We have regular meetings advertised on this website.
 Other activities include meals out, a summer BBQ and a walk in the countryside.
-We are also running a campaign to have the well-known Scientist, Humanist and Broadcaster Jacob Bronowski recognised with a commemorative blue heritage plaque at his former home in Cottingham.
+We also ran a succesfull campaign to have the well-known Scientist, Humanist and Broadcaster Jacob Bronowski recognised with a commemorative blue heritage plaque at his former home in Cottingham.
 Jacob Bronowski lived and taught in Hull in 1940 and made the TV documentary the Ascent of Man in 1973.
-It is hoped that there will be an annual lecture in memory of Jacob Bronowski in the city.

 What is Humanism?

 Humanism is the belief that we can live good lives without religious or superstitious beliefs.
 Humanists make sense of the world using reason, experience and shared human values.
 We seek to make the best of the one life we have by creating meaning and purpose for ourselves.
 We take responsibility for our actions and work with others for the common good.Humanism encompasses atheism and agnosticism but is an active and ethical philosophy far greater than these negative responses to religion.
 The 2011 Census showed a large increase in the number of people in our region stating explicitly that they had no religion (25% of the population).